cxxzcc/myNotes/ds/data analysis.md

 a) What is the purpose of a tool called Pentaho Schema Workbench (PSW)?
 What is the relationship between PSW and an OLAP tool such as Saiku Analytics?

-PSW allow the user to define an OLAP cube
-PSW export an XML file that can be imported into an OLAP tool This OLAP tool will allow querying the cube with MDX.
+PSW allow user define OLAP cube with dimensions, hierarchies, levels and measures PSW export XML file that can be imported into OLAP tool This OLAP tool will allow querying the cube with MDX.

 b) If you use only ROWS and COLUMNS in an MDX query, how can you analyze data in three or more dimensions?